 “Voraciously Curious, Socially Conscientious.”
 TCG Circle.
 Theatre Communications Group, Feb.
 2014. http://www.tcgcircle.org/2014/02/voraciously-curious-socially-conscientious/.

 “Irma Mayorga talks 3030.”
 NoPassport.
 Caridad Svich & NoPassport, 9 February 2014. http://nopassport.org/blog/csvich/02/09/irma-mayorga-talks-3030.

 “Making History, Making Texas.”
 San Antonio Current, April 3, 2003, Arts, Etc. sec. http://www.sacurrent.com/sanantonio/making-history-making-texas/Content?oid=2267283.

 “Women—Making History, Making Texas.”
 San Antonio Current, April 3, 2003, Arts, Etc. sec. http://www.sacurrent.com/sanantonio/women-andmdash-making-history-making-texas/Content?oid=2267284

 “Cowpunched.”
 San Antonio Current, May 1, 2003, Arts, Etc. sec. http://www.sacurrent.com/sanantonio/cowpunched/Content?oid=2267493.

-Series Co-editor/curator/liaison (with Olga Sanchez).
+Series Co-editor/curator with Olga Sánchez-Saltveit.
 “Ignited: Communiques from the LTC’s EL FUEGO initiative.”
 Café Onda and HowlRound.com, 2016-present.
-Café Onda is the official, online journal of the Latina/o Theatre Commons.
+A component of HowlRound’s national digital platform, Café Onda is the refereed, digital platform of the Latinx Theatre Commons.